VielLosero/Dirty-System-From-Scratch/README.md

 git clone https://github.com/VielLosero/dirty.current.git
 mv dirty.current/pkg /
 ```
 Then you can mount your disk or partition under /mnt/lfs or mount a disk image on /mnt/lfs for virtual machines or simply run it to build LFS on your /mnt/lfs directory.
-It is highly recommended to built in a virtual machine.
+It is highly recommended to built in a virtual machine if you don't know what you are doing.
 Late you can scp or rsync the packages to install it where you want.

-To start the build run the script that download sources, make the buildes, build the packages and install MLFS chapters 5 and 6 on /mnt/lfs.
+To start the build you need to run the script that download sources, make the buildes, build the packages and install MLFS chapters 5 and 6 on /mnt/lfs.
 This will create the chroot environment.
 Be care about start on a clean /mnt/lfs.
 Alternatively you can run the makers one by one if you create the user and LFS environment before.
 ```
 bash /pkg/tools/scripts/run.MLFSCHROOT_Cross-Toolchain.sh